Marketing to High-Net-Worth Individuals: Strategies for Success

 • Group Marketing: Think high-net-worth savers won’t come to seminar events?
 Think again.
 Seminars and other live events can be an excellent approach for marketing to high-net-worth individuals… IF the events are targeted to their needs.
 These events need to feel special - and (see above) focus on topics that matter.

 Recently, an advisor in Kentucky hosted a seminar exclusively targeting high-net-worth clients.
 The event was held on a boat, complete with a gourmet dinner and an open bar.
-(The advisor also used one of my favorite Stonewood seminar presentations: The Rising Tax Risk in Retirement, which converts exceptionally well with high-net-worth savers.)
+(The advisor also used one of my favorite Stonewood Financial seminar presentations: The Rising Tax Risk in Retirement, which converts exceptionally well with high-net-worth savers.)
 The message, combined with the unique setting, led to an at-capacity event and high demand for appointments.

 • Referrals: A recent survey found nearly half of high-net-worth savers were referred to their financial advisor by a family member or friend.
 Referrals are a powerful tool in growing the high-net-worth focus of your practice.
 So how do you get your clients to refer their friends to you?
 Having satisfied clients is undoubtedly helpful, but having a hook can also be beneficial.

-Remember when I mentioned the Retirement Tax Bill lead generator we created a Stonewood?
+Remember when I mentioned the Retirement Tax Bill lead generator we created a Stonewood Financial?
 An advisor in Nashville recently told me the program had transformed his referral process.
 Now, instead of just asking for a cold referral, he can offer his client something of value to give to a friend (in this case, a complimentary retirement tax analysis).

 Other approaches that work well?
 A complimentary book (I have my favorites…), or invitation to an in-office event.